Skip to main content

 Treatments for multiple sclerosis

-To date, there is no cure for multiple sclerosis.
-Therapies aim to reduce the inflammatory reaction and thus slow the progression of disability.
-Observation of the intrinsic individual capacity to repair lesions caused by immune attack is opening up new therapeutic avenues.
+There is currently no cure for multiple sclerosis.
+Therapies aim to reduce inflammatory reaction and therefore slow the progression of impairments.
+By observing intrinsic individual capacity to repair lesions caused by immune attack, this opens up potential new therapeutic approaches.

 Our news on the subject